 NATIONAL 4-H WEEK: A week in October is set aside each year to recognize and promote 4-H across the country.
 Each year a theme highlights the week.
 Many of the clubs will have window displays or some special promotion of 4-H in their community.
 Clubs, leaders and members use this time to recruit members for the coming year.
 (First full week in October.)

-THE HAUNT: The largest fundraiser of the year is a haunted house set-up at the fairgrounds for the public to attend.
+THE HAUNT at THE VILLAGE: The largest fundraiser of the year is a haunted house set-up at Ozaukee County Pioneer Village for the public to attend.
 Youth and adult volunteers design and operate the Haunted House, meet new friends, and have a hauntingly good time.

 COMMUNICATIONS FESTIVAL – A fun event that provides 4-H members with the opportunity to build on their public speaking skills.
 Members may choose to present a demonstration or illustrated talk, teaching, or speech (simple book reading, interpretive reading, group/ partner, original, impromptu).
 All 4-H Members, grades K5-13, are encouraged to participate.